 Why should I have a chimney sweeping if I don’t use it?

 Fireplaces that are not frequently used are in the highest risk category for undetected damage.
 Because they are not regularly used, homeowners may miss small performance problems that indicate the presence of a bigger chimney issue.
 A rarely-used fireplace may have less soot and ash to remove, but it still needs professional inspections annually to ensure it is safe to use.

 There are a number of things that can cause chimney damage – even if you do not regularly use your fireplace.
 The following are three common types of damage that are often seen in infrequently used fireplaces.

-- Moisture – Water is extremely damaging to both the interior and exterior of a chimney system.
+- Moisture: Water is extremely damaging to both the interior and exterior of a chimney system.
 Moisture from rain, snow, and even sprinklers can cause damage to the bricks and mortar of the chimney over time.
 Interior fireplace components are designed to withstand heat, not moisture.
 It can also rust or get damaged by water from a leaky chimney.

-No matter how often you use your fireplace, it is important to have annual inspections to keep your chimney system – and the rest of your home – safe.
+No matter how often you use your fireplace, it is important to have annual inspections to keep your chimney system – and the rest of your home and family – safe.
 For more information on annual chimney inspections or to schedule your next appointment, contact Jack Pixley Sweeps today!